LuckyJimJD/ProfessionalResponsibility/_rules-statutes/NC_RPC_Section1.md

 Amended Eff.
 October 6, 2004; February 27, 2003.

-# 27 NCAC 02 Rule 1.12	FORMER JUDGE, ARBITRATOR, MEDIATOR OR OTHER THIRD-PARTY NEUTRAL
+## Rule 1.12 Former Judge, Arbitrator, Mediator or Other Third-Party Neutral

 (a) Except as stated in paragraph (d), a lawyer shall not represent anyone in connection with a matter in which the lawyer participated personally and substantially as a judge or other adjudicative officer or law clerk to such a person or as an arbitrator, mediator or other third-party neutral, unless all parties to the proceeding give informed consent, confirmed in writing.